Markovian Quantum Neuroevolution for Machine Learning: Classification of symmetry-protected topological states

-\emph{Classification of SPT states.}\textemdash Unlike classical classifiers, quantum classifiers may also be used to directly classify quantum states produced by quantum devices.
-To show the power of our MQNE algorithm in this scenario, we consider a quantum machine learning task of classifying SPT states.
+Unlike classical classifiers, quantum classifiers may also be used to directly classify quantum states produced by quantum devices.
+To show the power of our MQNE algorithm in this scenario, we consider a quantum machine-learning task of classifying SPT states.
 For simplicity and concreteness, we consider the following cluster-Ising model, whose Hamiltonian reads \cite{Smacchia2011Statistical}

 where $\sigma_i^{\alpha}$, $\alpha = x, y, z,$ are Pauli matrices acting on the $i$-th spin and $\lambda$ is a parameter describing the strength of the nearest-neighbour interaction, and $N$ denotes the number of spins.
 This model is exactly solvable and features a well-understood quantum phase transition at $\lambda = 1$, between a $Z_2\times Z_2$ SPT cluster phase characterized by a string order for $\lambda < 1$ and an antiferromagnetic phase with long-range order for $\lambda > 1$.
 Here, we apply the MQNE algorithm to obtain an optimal ansatz variational circuit, which serves as a quantum classifier for classifying these two distinct phases.
 To this end, we set $N=8$ and uniformly sample $2000$ Hamiltonians with varying $\lambda$ from $0$ to $2$ under the periodic boundary condition.
 We compute their corresponding ground states, which are the input data to the classifier, and randomly choose $1600$ of them for training and the remaining ones for testing.
-Our results are plotted in Fig. \ref{fig:SPT}, from which it is evident that the largest fitness increases at the first several generations and then saturates.
-We find a circuit at the ninth generation, which involves only $36$ single-qubit and $31$ two-qubit gates but has a fitness equals $100\%$ \cite{Note1}.
+Our results are plotted in Fig.~\ref{fig:SPT}, from which it is evident that the largest fitness increases at the first several generations and then saturates.
+We find a circuit at the third generation, which involves only $36$ single-qubit and $10$ two-qubit gates but has a fitness equals $100\%$ \cite{Note1}.

+We stress that, in comparison with the typical variational circuits used in previous works \cite{Lu2020Quantum}, the ansatz circuits found by the MQNE algorithm involve much fewer gates and variational parameters, while maintaining a comparable classification accuracy.
+For instance, for the example of classification of handwritten-digit images, the classifier used in Ref.\cite{Lu2020Quantum} uses more than $90$ single-qubit and $80$ two-qubit gates with circuit depth larger than $30$ and the number of variational parameters larger than $270$, whereas the circuit found by the MQNE algorithm at the sixth generation contains only $28$ single-qubit rotation gates and $22$ two-qubit gates with $106$ variational parameters and circuit depth $15$.